lekrsu/shfw-walkthrough/README.md

    **Note**: If BLE/DRV is low enough to be supported, but fails to flash, then press "Attempt DRV downgrade" and press flash.

-5. Flash Procedure for the 4-dot dashboard (Xiaomi M365):
+4. Flash Procedure for the 4-dot dashboard (only Xiaomi M365):

    **Note**: Because the M365's 4-dot dashboard isn't natively supported, you need to do some extra steps before flashing SHFW.
    1. Download [Utility](https://utility.cfw.sh/).